MicrosoftDocs/power-platform/power-platform/sap/guides/set-up-secure-network-communications.md

 ---
-title: Set up Secure Network Communications (SNC) for SAP and Power Platform
+title: Set up Secure Network Communications (SNC) for SAP and Microsoft Power Platform
-description: Learn how to create a secure encrypted connection between the On-premises Data Gateway (OPDG) and SAP using Secure Network Communications (SNC).
+description: Learn how to create a secure encrypted connection between the on-premises data gateway and SAP using SNC.
 author: ryanb58
 ms.author: tbrazelton
 contributors: